codeillusioncom/calm/README.md

 ## generators

-generators can be used from the project folder as `crystal run lib/calm/src/generate.cr -- [type] [name]` With generators a files are generated to start to work from.
+generators can be used from the project folder as `crystal run lib/calm/src/generate.cr -- [type] [name] [action]` With generators a files are generated to start to work from.

 ### controller type

-`crystal run lib/calm/src/generate.cr -- controller post`
+`crystal run lib/calm/src/generate.cr -- controller post show`

 this creates a handler at `src/handlers/post_controller.cr` with the content: